mmha/gltfpp/README.md

 Building
 --------
 gltfpp is header only and therefore does not require a build step.
 Make sure you have all dependencies set up correctly if you only copy the directory.
-Additionally, add `BOOST_OUTCOME_ENABLE_ADVANCED` as a definition.
 ### Clang Modules
 When using clang, modules can by enabled by passing `-DGLTFPP_ENABLE_MODULES=1` to CMake.
 This should speed up the compilation, however this is experimental and has only been tested with clang 5.0 snapshots so far.